Tanuj1718/javascript-interviews/readme.md

 -> map(): It takes transformation logic (or function) as an argument to convert every element of an array into a new element and return new array.

 -> filter(): It also takes a function as an argument and returns the specific elements according to the function.
 See example in 'file1'.

+-> Callback: Async operations in javascript is possible because of callback functions.

+                    DISADVANTAGES OF CALLBACK
+-> Callback Hell: When we have a large codebase and API depends on one after another, then we can have callback after callback.
+It is unmaintainable.

+-> Inversion of Control: When we lose the control of our code during using callback.
+It means that we are blindly trusting on an API that it will give us the data and call our callback function after some time.
+But sometimes, this trust breaks...